Is $J^{PC}=3^{-+}$ molecule possible?: Potentials and numerical analysis

 The minimal cutoff for a binding solution is a little larger than 2 GeV if we consider only $\pi$-exchange.
+One may understand that other contributions have been encoded in the cutoff parameter in the OPEP model.
 This means that additional attraction may lower the value to a more appropriate number.
 We would like to check how much attraction the sigma meson contributes.
-Because of the large uncertainty of the coupling constants, we take three sets of them: (1) $g_\sigma$=2.621, $g_\sigma''=-g_\sigma$, $h_\sigma'=0$, which corresponds to neglecting spin-exchange potential; (2) $g_\sigma=1.0$, $g_\sigma''=-g_\sigma$, $h_\sigma'=1$; and (3) $g_\sigma=2.621$, $g_\sigma''=-g_\sigma$, $h_\sigma'=2.621$.
-The last set is the most attractive case.
+Because of the large uncertainty for the coupling constants, we take three sets of them: (1) $g_\sigma$=2.621, $g_\sigma''=-g_\sigma$, $h_\sigma'=0$; (2) $g_\sigma=1.0$, $g_\sigma''=-g_\sigma$, $h_\sigma'=1$; and (3) $g_\sigma=2.621$, $g_\sigma''=-g_\sigma$, $h_\sigma'=2.621$.
 After the solution of the Schr\"odinger equation, the cutoff parameters satisfying the condition $r_{rms}>$0.8 fm and $\Lambda<$4 GeV are summarized in Tab. \ref{Cuts-ps}.
-From the resultant cutoff parameters, we see that the existence of $X_3$ is probable.
-Its mass should be around the $D^*D_2^*$ threshold ($\approx4472$ MeV).
+Set 1 corresponds to the case without spin-exchange sigma potential.
+In this case, the existence of $X_3$ is possible if the cutoff around 1.7 GeV is a reasonable value.
+Set 2 has a larger spin-dependent sigma potential and a smaller spin-independent sigma potential.
+Conclusion in this case is similar to set 1.
+The last set is the most attractive case, where the arbitrary number for the $h^\prime_\sigma$ might be a large value.
+In this case, $X_3$, $Z_3$, and $Z_1$ all seem to be existent.
+Comparing set 1 and set 3, one sees that the spin-exchange sigma potential may give an important contribution.
+From the comparison with the OPEP case, one sees that the cutoff value reduced by the sigma meson exchange depends a lot on the unfixed coupling constants.
+The readers may draw their own conclusions for the importance of the sigma contributions from Tab. \ref{Cuts-ps}.
+If the bound state $X_3$ really exists, the structure should be observed around the $D^*D_2^*$ threshold ($\approx4472$ MeV).

+In the above investigation, we have added a dipole type form factor at each vertex to regularize the original potential.
+One may also use a monopole type form factor $FF=\Big(\frac{\Lambda^2-m^2}{\Lambda^2-q^2}\Big)$.
+Now the obtained potentials are \end{multicols}